Informed Consent, Parental Permission and Child Assent

 When research is not otherwise approvable but presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children, both parents must give their permission unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child.

-If a researcher proposes to obtain informed consent for the research activity without obtaining the participant's signature on a consent form, s/he must request a waiver of documentation of consent (no signature collected).
-Waiving the requirement for a signed form does not eliminate the requirement for informed consent via verbal communication or written information sheet or participant letter, which would follow our consent form template but would eliminate the signature lines.
-This type of waiver is useful in situations where a signed consent document could have a negative consequence for the participants (only link to participation and the primary risk is a breach of confidentiality), or for some expedited studies utilizing telephone or Internet survey procedures [45 CFR 46.117(c)].
+If an investigator proposes to obtain informed consent (or parental permission) for the research activity without obtaining the participant's signature on a consent form, s/he must request a waiver of documentation of consent (no signature collected).
+Waiving the requirement for a signed form does not eliminate the requirement for informed consent via verbal communication or written information sheet, which would follow our consent form template but would eliminate the signature lines.
+This type of waiver is useful in situations where a signed consent document could have a negative consequence for the participants (if it's the only link to participation and the primary risk is a breach of confidentiality), or for some expedited studies utilizing telephone or Internet survey procedures [45 CFR 46.117(c)].

-With expedited research, if a researcher proposes to waive the requirement to obtain informed consent completely, or to alter some of the required elements of informed consent, s/he must submit a Request for a Waiver or Alteration of Informed Consent form to the IRB.
+With expedited research, if an investigator proposes to waive the requirement to obtain informed consent completely, or to alter some of the required elements of informed consent, s/he must submit a Request for a Waiver or Alteration of Informed Consent form to the IRB.
 S/he must provide a response to all of the following points [45 CFR 46.116(d)]:

 - The proposed research presents no more than minimal risk of harm to participants.

 - The waiver or alteration of consent will not adversely affect the rights and welfare of the participants.

 - The research could not practicably be carried out without the waiver or alteration.

 - Whenever appropriate, the participants will be provided with additional pertinent information after participation.